 GVS sat down with Dr. Sania Nishtar, the internationally acclaimed health expert and the co-chair of WHO’s Commission on Non-Communicable Diseases.
-In the light of the World Health Day on April 6th, GVS asked her about, Pakistan’s heath planning issues, 18th amendment, her flight to reestablish the health ministry at the Federal level and much more!
+In the light of the World Health Day on April 6th, she shares future plans for Pakistan’s health sector.

 GVS: We have seen your interest shift from health to governance over the years.
 Why is that the case?

 Dr. Sania Nishtar: Anyone interested in improving the lives of the marginalized must realize that compassionate solutions and safety nets do not suffice.
 Lessons from around the developing world show that massive poverty reduction and quantum changes in the lives of the poor is the result of sustained economic growth and is dependent on consistent and effective policies, good governance and an overall environment where peace, security, law and order and justice attract investments.

 In such settings, the trickle-down of economic development accrue benefits to people poor when economic freedoms extend to them and when an honest redistributive hand of the government, fosters competitiveness and impartial oversight as a counter against organized vested interests at various levels.